UPPMAX/HPC-python/docs/day3/big_data.rst

 .. important::

    - You do not have to explicitly run threads or other parallelism.
-   - Allocating several nodes for one one big problem is not useful.
+   - Allocating several nodes for one one big memory problem is not useful.
+(Unless you are "chunking")

       - Note that shared memory among the cores works within node only.

 Principles